RyannDev/progpow/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `alqod` for your own use.
+You can ignore this section if you are building `cosmittod` for your own use.

-alqod/alqo-cli binaries are not included in the alqo-Qt.app bundle.
+cosmittod/cosmitto-cli binaries are not included in the cosmitto-Qt.app bundle.

-If you are building `alqod` or `alqo-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `cosmittod` or `cosmitto-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: